NikolaiRadke/Noko/write_eeprom/V20/README.md

 ``` ./write_eeprom > /dev/ttyUSB0 ```
 or, if you want to see the progress in your console,
 ``` ./write_eeprom | tee /dev/ttyUSB0 ```
 The program sends the content of the text file **EEPROM** via Arduino to the EEPROM.
 You can watch your Arduino's RX and TX LEDs blinking furiously.
-This may take a while, Disk1 needs about 18 minutes... *yawn*
+This may take a while, the file needs about 18 minutes to be written... *yawn*

 ### NOTE
 *write_eeprom* was compiled with *x86_64*.
 For other platforms, see *write_eeprom.c* comments to compile it for yourself.